-Contemporary thinking in fields from political ethics to psychology has been shaped by the writings of Thomas Aquinas.
-But Aquinas’ model of the mind—of how we perceive and contemplate the world—has been ignored or misunderstood by contemporary scholars.
-Fellow Thérèse Cory is working on a new book on Aquinas’ account of the intellect and the philosophical traditions from which it emerged.
-In this podcast, Cory reminds us why Aquinas’ relevance extends across disciplines and centuries, and discusses how, over the years, Aquinas has been extracted from his historical context; she advocates putting him back into conversation with his scholarly influences.
+Contemporary thinking in fields from political ethics to psychology has been shaped by the writings of Thomas Aquinas, but his model of the mind has been ignored or misunderstood by scholars.
+In this podcast, Fellow Thérèse Cory reminds us why Aquinas’ relevance extends across disciplines and centuries, and advocates putting him back into conversation with his scholarly influences.

-Known for its functionalist structures and unadorned style, the Bauhaus school formally ended in 1933.
-Still, its influence continues to this day, informing design choices in a wide variety of fields—from architecture to typography, fashion to household items.
+Known for its functionalist structures and unadorned style, the influence of the Bauhaus school continues to this day, informing design choices in a wide variety of fields.
 In this podcast, Fellow Elizabeth Otto maps the aesthetic and intellectual lineage of Bauhaus, paying special attention to the many figures—especially women—who’ve been overshadowed by more celebrated colleagues.
-With attention to questions of gender and sexuality, Otto also explores how the legacy of World War I complicated ideas of masculinity in Germany during this era, inflecting the idea of the “artist engineer.”

 In the seventeenth century, the notion of the infinite universe was so controversial that believers could be burned at the stake.
 Today, however, the concept of infinity is commonplace, integrated into science and math curricula, and used as a metaphor to describe the inconceivable.
 In this podcast, Fellow John H. Smith traces the shifting understandings of the infinite across the long eighteenth century.
 His project ultimately locates the infinite at an interdisciplinary crossroads, demonstrating the interconnectedness of the sciences and the humanities.